shruti-jadon/Semantic-Segmentation-Loss-Functions/README.md

 7. Focal Tversky loss
 8. log-cosh dice loss (ours)

-This paper is extension of my work on traumatic brain lesion segmentation published at SPIE Medical Imaging'20.
+This paper is extension of our work on traumatic brain lesion segmentation published at SPIE Medical Imaging'20.

 DOI: https://doi.org/10.1117/12.2566332